-(PO) Family Practice of Celebration
+(PO) Family Practice of Celebration Grading Basis: Pass/Fail

-Primary Faculty Supervisor: Dr. Aileen Caceres
+Primary Faculty Supervisor: Dr. Aileen Caceres Caceres.aileen@gmail.com

-Caceres.aileen@gmail.com

-Contact Person: Janet Silva, janet@caceresgyn.com;
+Contact Person: Janet Silva, janet@caceresgyn.com ; Ann Kennedy, ann.kennedy@ucf.edu

-Maximum Enrollment: 1 per block (Blocks 2, 4, 6 and 9 only)
+Maximum Enrollment: 1 per block

 The Gynecology Elective focuses on all aspects of gynecologic care of the patient.
 The student will evaluate and propose course of treatment for commonly encountered gynecologic health issues.
 The student will develop differential diagnosis and propose treatment plans that are appropriate.
 Expected conditions to be encountered include management of abnormal cervical cytology, abnormal uterine bleeding across all age groups, vulvar disorders, fibroids, adenomyosis, endometriosis, and complex gynecological surgical procedures.
 Students will work team Nurse Practitioners in completing well-women examinations and evaluating breast disease.
 The student will be expected to have learned basics of gynecologic outpatient procedures such as endometrial biopsy, intrauterine device placements for contraception, colposcopy basics, and performance of breast and pelvic examination, including collection of specimens for cytology.
 The student will also be expected scrub and assist with all surgical cases.